 The second half was all Uruguay, with Gradín the star as they relentlessly attacked their Chilean rivals.
 Eleven minutes in, the Peñarol forward controlled a Somma cross with ease, putting Uruguay 2-0 ahead with a strong finish.
 Soon after, Gradín once again received a cross from Somma, coolly heading the ball into the net for Uruguay’s third.
 Piendibene rounded off a dominant Uruguay performance in typical fashion, dribbling a series of opponents before beating the Chilean keeper with a fierce drive.
 The game finished 4-0 with Delgado pulling the strings and Gradín starring in attack.

 The next day, controversy.
 The Chilean media, lamenting the loss to Uruguay, had ‘discovered’ the cause for such a loss.
-Indeed, the adverse result was explained by the composition of the Uruguayan team, which had included two ‘African professionals’.
+The adverse result was explained by the composition of the Uruguayan team, which had included two ‘African professionals’.
 Startled by the claims, the president of the Asociación Atlética y de Football de Chile sent a telegram to his country’s delegation in Buenos Aires, demanding a formal complaint if such allegations were true.
 In response to the furore, the Uruguayan press lashed out, rejecting the Chilean complaints as absurd.
-Referring to the Chilean officials call for calm, El Día responded mockingly, suggesting ‘perhaps they fear that our ‘African’ players are cannibals, too!’
+Referring to the Chilean officials call for calm, El Día responded by quipping ‘perhaps they fear that our ‘African’ players are cannibals, too!’

 The reaction from Chile caused indignation among Uruguay’s officials, who demanded an official explanation.
 The head of the Chilean delegation, deputy Hector Arancibia Laso, immediately backtracked and apologised to the Uruguayans.
 Accompanying the apology was a letter of congratulations, the Chileans stating their extreme pleasure with the ‘gentlemanly attitude of the Uruguayans, who played the game fairly, winning because of their evident superiority.’
 Overwhelmed by the result, but also clearly eager to smooth relations, the Chileans invited Uruguay to a practice game the following day to learn the superior ‘scientific football’ they had recently fallen victim to.
 The Uruguayans accepted, reciprocating with an invitation of their own to play a friendly game in Montevideo.